 The forex chart below will reveal how our currency strength matrix looks right now:

-On a closer look we can see that despite the CHF is the strongest currency, on the intraday time frames we can see a different story.
+On a closer look, we can see that despite the fact that the CHF is the strongest currency, in the intraday time frames we can see a different story.

 Here is how it works…

 When all the time frames converge and point in the same direction you know we have a strong reading of the currency strength and weakness.